 (a.k.a.
 Essential Load) Load that can suffer short power supply interruption.

-(a.k.a. drum or Accu-rotor) Part of the accumulator that rotates around the main shaft to store kinetic energy.
+(a.k.a. drum or Accu-rotor) Part of the accu that rotates around the main shaft to store kinetic energy.

-Part of the KINOLT KS® unit that consists of the diesel engine, the clutch, the kinetic energy accumulator and the frame.
+Part of the KINOLT KS® unit that consists of the diesel engine, the clutch, the kinetic energy accu and the frame.

 Panel containing power circuit and equipment of a LV KINOLT KS® unit.

 In a KINOLT KS® unit, QD1 is the PLC controlled input circuit breaker.
-It allows to isolate the choke and the kinetic energy accumulator from the mains.
+It allows to isolate the choke and the kinetic energy accu from the mains.

 In a KINOLT KS® unit, QD2 is the PLC controlled output circuit breaker.
-It allows to isolate the choke and the kinetic energy accumulator from the critical load.
+It allows to isolate the choke and the kinetic energy accu from the critical load.